 No, you don’t have to go on a haunted hayride or sit in front of a taunting clown.
 But you do have to put yourself out of your comfort zone.
 Don’t let your fears and anxieties of what people will think, what will happen, or what your parents are going to say stop you from reaching for what you want.
 Most of those made up situations are just that—made up.
 If you teach yourself to push past those anxieties, regardless of their presence, you’ll experience greater progress.

 - Fall in love with the unknown

 This is the best part.
 The process is an undefined path—you really don’t know where it’ll take you.
 You may have an idea of where you want it to go (maybe you’re trying to lose 10 pounds or tone up your physique.)
 But, the little victories along the way may change your goal completely.
 Maybe you lost 5 pounds of fat, but now you want to add some muscle mass, so you gain back that 5 pounds.
-If you asked the you at the beginning of the process, regaining weight would’ve mortified you.
+If you asked yourself at the beginning of the process, regaining weight would’ve mortified you.
 But, you trusted the process, fell in love with the unknown, and are continuing to trust the process again.
-It’s a never ending cycle of progress.
+It’s a never-ending cycle of progress.